gradle/gradle/architecture/standards/0004-use-a-platform-architecture.md

 #### Core automation platform

-This is a general purpose automation platform, which takes care of the efficient definition and execution of work, such as tasks.
+This is a general-purpose automation platform which takes care of the efficient definition and execution of work, such as tasks.
 This platform is agnostic to what exactly the purpose of the work is.
 It might be creating an application, setting up development environments, orchestrating deployments, running simulations, etc.